-Drunk driving and DUI accidents kill nearly 30 people in the United States are killed each day, according to the National Highway Traffic Safety Administration (NHTSA).
-In 2017, that was one fatality every 48 minutes.
-While drunk driving accidents have decreased by around one third in the last 30 years, the cause for concern remains, and drunk driving accidents still claim more than 10,000 lives each year.
+Drunk driving and DUI accidents kill nearly 30 people in the United States each day, according to the National Highway Traffic Safety Administration (NHTSA).
+Reports claim that in 2017, that was one fatality every 48 minutes.
+While drunk driving accidents have decreased by around one third in the last 30 years, the cause for concern remains and drunk driving accidents still claim more than 10,000 lives each year.
 In 2010, the amount of damages caused by DUI accidents, including deaths, totaled $44 billion.

 About three out of every ten Americans will be involved in an alcohol-related crash at some time in their lives.
-If you are one of them, or has lost a loved one due to drunk driving, TorkLaw can help you receive the compensation you deserve, so you can put your live back together.
+If you are one of them, or has lost a loved one due to drunk driving, [Torklaw] can help you receive the compensation you deserve so you can put your life back together.

 What Does “Driving Under the Influence” Mean Legally?

 Driving under the influence (DUI) means that you are driving while impaired by alcohol or drugs.

 It is illegal everywhere in the United States to drive a car if you have a blood alcohol concentration (BAC) of 0.08% or higher.
 At a BAC level of .08, the fatal crash risk significantly increases, and all critical driving skills are negatively affected: braking, steering, lane changing, judgment and response time.

 In 2017, drunk driving accounted for 29% of all motor vehicle accident fatalities in the United States.
 61% of these involved drivers with a BAC of .08% or higher.